 The school is committed to raising the aspirations of and expectations for all pupils with SEND.
-The school reviews the progress of all pupils with SEND three times per year, and it is our priority to make sure that all pupils are achieving as well as they can be throughout all stages of their schooling.
+The school reviews the progress of all pupils on the SEND K register three times per year, and it is our priority to make sure that all pupils are achieving as well as they can be throughout all stages of their schooling.
 If it is identified that a pupil's progress could be improved by adding further intervention or support, then we will review all possible options available to us.
 Our focus is achieving the best possible outcomes for all pupils.